 The graders understand that you are writing under time pressure and that your essay is more like a rough draft.
 If you make a mistake or change your mind, draw a line through the mistake and keep going.

-Here are some examples of AP English Lit FRQs from past exams to illustrate the questions you will see on the exam.
-These questions come directly from the College Board® course description guide and are an excellent source to use for practice.
+Here are some examples of AP Lit FRQs from past exams to illustrate the questions you may see.
+These come directly from the College Board® course description guide and are ideal to use for practice.

 FRQ 1 presents students with a poem of approximately 100 to 300 words.
-Here’s how you can expect it to look like:
+Here’s how you can expect it to look:

 Example 1